-Skills: You will learn to choose therapeutically appropriate films; facilitate discussion of the characters and events in the film using basic counselling skills; identify irrational beliefs, family dynamics, maladaptive life patterns, addiction and other symptoms depicted in the film that relate to clients’ presenting problem; develop outcome measures and needs assessment to test the efficacy of the therapy process.
+Skills: Students learn how to select therapeutically appropriate films; help clients process their reactions to characters and events in the film; resolve issues related to disruptive emotions, thoughts, family dynamics, life patterns, addictions and other symptoms depicted in the film.
+Outcome measures and needs assessment used to test the efficacy of the therapy process.

 LSC-400 Life Skills Coaching